javiermanzo/Harbor/README.md

 - `Model`: The model that conforms to the `Codable` protocol, representing the expected response structure.
 - `method`: A string that represents the JRPC method to be called.
 - `needsAuth`: A boolean indicating whether the request requires authentication.
+- `retries`: The number of retries in case the request fails.
 - `headers`: An optional dictionary containing any additional headers to be included in the request.
 - `parameters`: An optional dictionary of parameters to be included in the request.